 If balancing our path was easy everyone would do it.
 There are obstacles to using the nine elements of a healthy spiritual practice.
 So, we need to identify those things that are in the way.

 By far, many people find proper diet and exercise are the two most difficult elements to incorporate into their schedules.
 The right diet is different for everyone.
 We all have different needs.
-However, we can recommend an exercise routine that incorporates strength, flexibility, and cardiovascular exercise.
+Regardless, we recommend an exercise routine that incorporates strength, flexibility, and cardiovascular exercise.
 The focus should be on durability.
+We see durability as the ultimate health goal.

 Our exercise routine is separate from our practice of moving meditation.
 This would include all forms of martial arts and physically oriented Yoga Asana.
 Adding as many forms of physical exercise will improve your ability with many spiritual technologies.
 This practice increases mind-body integration.

 View the body and your consciousness as an intricate and delicate instrument.
 It is designed for the refined study of this realm.
-Then you will tend to make decisions about your practice based on refining and improving these instruments of exploration.
+As your practice evolves, you will need to refine and adjust depending on your results.
+Keep your plan flexible.
 This will yield the best experiential results.

-There are also psychotropic compounds some use to directly affect the consciousness and none-ordinary states of reality.
-However, these compounds should only be used with the guidance of a knowledgeable and well-informed guide.
+Some use psychotropic compounds to achieve non-ordinary states of reality.
+These compounds should only be used with the guidance of a knowledgeable and well-informed guide.
 They are not for the novice.
 Only an experienced spiritual explorer should consider their use.

-These nine elements of a healthy spiritual practice are critical elements of mental, physical and spiritual health.
+The nine elements of a healthy spiritual practice are vital for our physical and spiritual health.
 Find your own mix for balancing your path.

 Images from Google